QTC-UMD/dds-sweeper/README.md

 When you start a table, you are locked into the parameters that are not being swept.

+For the VCO frequency range of 160 MHz to 255 MHz, there is no guarantee of operation.

 ## Serial API
 Note: Commands must be terminated with `\n`.